Skip to main content

 Do students need to create accounts?

-At this time, it is not necessary, but we have future plans to link student and teacher accounts for easier teacher management.
-Also, creating a student account ensures that if the investigation is unexpectedly interrupted, (such as a power failure or loss of internet access) student work will be autosaved.
+It is not necessary, but creating a student account ensures that if the investigation is unexpectedly interrupted, (such as a power failure or loss of internet access) student work will be autosaved.
+It will also prevent overwriting of cached work if the same computer is used by more than one class of students.

 Can I use a phone to do the investigations?